 Tip #3: Santorini Greek Restaurant

-The authentic Greek restaurant invites guests to a Greek dinner in a warm family atmosphere.
-The first location opened in 2011, by the head of the family, mum Nitsa.
-The Bali restaurant offers a journey to the beautiful Greek island of Santorini, with authentic flavors and Greek music in all of their three locations, Kuta, Seminyak and Canggu.
+This authentic Greek restaurant invites guests to a Greek dinner in a warm, family atmosphere.
+The first location of Santorini Greek Restaurant was opened in 2011 by the head of the family, Mama Nitsa.
+The restaurant offers a journey to the beautiful Greek island of Santorini with authentic flavors and Greek music in all of its three locations: Kuta, Seminyak, and Canggu.

-Quality Greek delicacies, food the family grew up with, is featured in their menu and cooked by the family clan.
-Guests can enjoy a typical Greek breakfast, Greek sandwiches, Omelette and homemade Greek yogurt.
+Quality Greek delicacies, food the family grew up with, are featured on their menu and cooked by the family themselves.
+Guests can enjoy a typical Greek breakfast, Greek sandwiches, omelets, and homemade Greek yogurt.

-Country typical appetizers like Spanakopita, the spinach pie with feta cheese and Dolmades, beef and rice rolled in cabbage, are prepared by chefs, who are familiar with the real Greek cuisine.
-Moussaka, stuffed bell peppers and Souvlaki, are just a few mains on an extensive menu, with great Vegetarian and Vegan food options.
+Traditional appetizers like spanakopita (spinach pie with feta cheese) and dolmades (beef and rice rolled in cabbage) are prepared by chefs who are familiar with authentic Greek cuisine.
+Moussaka, stuffed bell peppers, and souvlaki are just a few mains on an extensive menu with great vegetarian and vegan food options.

 - Daily: 10 am – 11.30 pm